smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 L1ChainID = '1' # Default
 ```
-L1ChainID is the chain ID of the L1 layer
+L1ChainID is the chain ID of a given L2's associated L1 layer.
+This field is not applicable if this config is for an L1.

 ## EVM.GasEstimator.LimitJobType
 ```toml